 Illegal Activities

-It does not matter what industry you work in – wrongdoing exists everywhere, and it does not have to be tolerated.
+It does not matter what industry you work in – wrongdoing exists everywhere and does not have to be tolerated.
 Here are some common types of whistleblower cases:

 1. Tax Fraud – This can apply to both companies and individuals (think political campaigns).
 Many people think that they can evade paying taxes to the government.
 High-income businesses and individuals often attempt to get around their tax burdens by hiding income overseas or manipulating their accounting numbers.
 Whistleblowers often come forward to bring these actions to light.
 The IRS sometimes even offers money to whistleblowers who report wrongdoing.